 Don’t Believe The Hype was conceived as an alternate travel blog, a place to explore and expose trendy travel concepts as marketing buzzwords.
 But the realities of independent travel are the realities of life in your own skin.
 And so, it remains relevant, much more than a faded postcard of halcyon days long since past.

 From the time I cut the umbilical cord, to my adventures across Asia, my deep depression back in New Zealand, eventual compromise, and my unwavering commitment to stay on a difficult path, I’ll write about it here.
 If not right away, then once I pluck up the courage to unleash my inner demons.

 I hope that, by being honest, I can dispel some of the myths around adventure travel and encourage you to live out your own dreams.

-Please check out my Tour Diary for daily entries from my time on the road.
+Please check out my Tour Diary for daily entries from my time on the road in East Asia.

 Please get in touch via Facebook, which hosts the companion page for this site.